fempire/women-tech-speakers-organizers/README.md

 - Topics of Interest- HTML, CSS and preprocessors, Agile
 - Location - Bucharest, Romania, other Romanian cities
 - Languages besides English - Romanian
-- I would like to get involved because lately in Romania there are more and more developers that forgot why the web is here.
-They do not know the basic rules and they are in serious need of guidance.
-I would like to put together a group of exepienced people that would volunteer to mentor and guide the emergind developers and help them on the right track.
+- I would like to put together a group of exepienced people that would volunteer to mentor and guide the emergind developers.

 ### India